robboyett/Becoming-an-AI-designer/index.md

   - Build a strong prompts library

 <a name="prompting"></a>
-# Prompting
+# 🗣️ Prompting

-**Purpose.**
-A practical frame for using prompts in design work.
+This section provides a practical frame for using prompts in design work.
 It explains what prompting is, which frameworks and methods exist today, how dependable they are, and how to move from casual use to repeatable workflows and background system prompts.
-Link this with your sections on [prompt writing](#prompt-writting), [problem framing](#problem-framing), [prototyping and workflows](#prototyping-and-workflows), and [iterative testing and feedback](#iterative-testing-and-feedback) so readers can jump to detail.

----

-### How to think about prompting
+## How to think about prompting

 Prompting is essentially **writing a design brief for an expert collaborator**.
 A good prompt gives the model the same grounding you'd give a teammate: context, goal, constraints, and examples.
 Most useful techniques sit on a continuum from lightweight chat to embedded automation.